yiskw713/cv_utils/README.md

 * optical flow
   * Lucas-Kanade
   * Gunnar Farneback
+  * Dual TVL1 (NOTE: This is implemented by opencv and takes a lot of time)

 ## TODO

 * [ ] While pytest runs without any errors using poetry, it fails in github actions though dependencies are installed with poetry as well.
   This may be caused by `opencv-python` or `opencv-contrib-python`.
+* [ ] use GPUs for calculating Dual TVL1 optical flow

 ## License